tox-dev/tox-ini-fmt/README.md

 Order by:

 1. `description`
-2. `passenv` - one environment name to pass per line, sorted by name
+2. `passenv` - multi-line, one environment name to pass per line, sorted by name
-3. `setenv` - one environment name-value to set per line in format of `key=value`, sorted by key+value
+3. `setenv` - multi-line, one environment name-value to set per line in format of `key=value`, sorted by key+value
 4. `basepython`
 5. `skip_install` - `boolean` field
 6. `usedevelop` - `boolean` field